donedgardo/blog/content/blog/clean-architecture.md

 ---
-path: /clean-architecture
+path: /clean-software-architecture
 date: 2021-10-20T01:22:55.506Z
-title: Clean Architecture
+title: Clean Software Architecture
 description: How to write systems that are clean for high development iteration throughput.
 ---